 The Hospital established not only the first children’s charity but also the country’s first public art gallery – supported by artists including Hogarth, Reynolds & Gainsborough.

-With your help, we would like to commission five leading photographers, including Wolfgang Tillmans and Mathab Hussain, to create portraits of some of these remarkable men and women, to add them permanently to our collection, to hang alongside the great 18th century portraits and to continue the story of great artists supporting young lives.
+We will be commissioning five leading photographers, including Wolfgang Tillmans and Mahtab Hussain, to create portraits of some of these remarkable men and women, to add them permanently to our collection, to hang alongside the great 18th century portraits.

 This project gives looked-after children visibility and a voice within British art and culture, to safeguard their stories for future generations.